q-g-j/gentoo-stuff/boot/readme.md

+Update: Updated kernel to *sys-kernel/git-sources-5.15_rc5*<br/>
+Left the config on default and didn't apply any patches.
+The descriptions below are only valid for *sys-kernel/gentoo-sources:5.13.2*:

-Kernel config (for sys-kernel/gentoo-sources:5.13.2) tuned for the following system:
+Kernel config (for *sys-kernel/gentoo-sources:5.13.2*) tuned for the following system:

 *Mainboard:* MSI X470 Gaming Plus Max<br/>
 *CPU:* AMD Ryzen 5 3600XT (6 cores / 12 threads in total)<br/>